Music and Alzheimer’s Disease: How Sound Can Play a Role in Symptom Management

 Since there isn’t a cure for Alzheimer’s yet, many people turn to music therapy to manage symptoms and allow their loved one’s true personality to shine through once again.

-Music for Alzheimer’s patients can be like an express train to memory lane, even when the disease seems to have a firm grip.
+Music for one who has been diagnosed with Alzheimers can be like an express train to memory lane, even when the disease seems to have a firm grip.

 And that’s not the only potential benefit of music for Alzheimer’s patients.